cromulent-testing/blog/_posts/2011-06-14-when-should-we-be-doing-automation-testing.markdown

 ---
 layout: default
-title: when should we be doing automation testing?
+title: when should we be doing automated testing?
 tags:
 - testing
 - automation